HelloZeroNet/Documentation/docs/faq.md

 - First downloads a file named __content.json__, which holds all other filenames, __hashes__ and the site owner's cryptographic signature
 - __Verifies__ the downloaded content.json file using the site's __address__ and the site owner's __signature__ from the file
-- __Downloads other file__ (html, css, js...) and verifies them using the SHA512 hash fro content.json file
+- __Downloads other file__ (html, css, js...) and verifies them using the SHA512 hash for content.json file
 - Each visited site becomes __also served by you__.
 - If the site owner (who has the private key for the site address) __modifies__ the site, then he/she signs the new content.json and __publishes it to the peers__.
 After the peers have verified the content.json